 Natural Resource Condition Assessment

 NRCA provides funds and oversight for preparation of resource condition assessments in parks.

 The Ocean and Coastal Resources Program works to advance ocean and Great Lakes stewardship in the National Park System.

-NPS seeks to protect and conserve surface waters and groundwaters in park units as integral components of water and land.
+The National Park Service seeks to protect and conserve surface waters and groundwaters in park units as integral components of water and la